jyeg/dev-apples/README.md

 - Environment variables are stored in the `env` file and be better protected in a real world project.
 - e2e tests use the dev database which I would not do in a real world project.
 - Auth was not implemented because it is out of scope for this project.
+- I chose ZOD to be able to mimic reuse of the same validation schema for the client and server side.
+If this was a real world project I would have likely had two separate apps, one for the client and one for the server with two different schemas.

+## Challenges

+- Jest and react testing library were not playing well with react hook form and react rc.
+If I had more time I would have liked to dig deeper into this.
+- Cypress and react hook form with the conditional fields were causing some headaches.
+- TypeORM and next.js server actions were causing me to spin my wheels.
+After searching the internet I could not find any examples of next.js server actions being used with TypeORM and I ended up just using simple a prisma setup, of which next.js had examples.

 ## Running the project